Transcribe!

 Specified pairings (absolute locations)

-To create a Transcribe file, you must select a soundfile using File/Open.
-At the moment you create and save a Transcribe file, Transcribe writes soundfile information about that specific soundfile into the Transcribe file.
+***To create a Transcribe file, you must select a soundfile using File/Open.
+At the moment you save a Transcribe file, Transcribe writes soundfile information about that specific soundfile into the Transcribe file.
 The soundfile information is a simple line of text that includes the name of the soundfile and it's location on the computer's hard drive.

 • Here's an example (for Judy Collins landmark recording of Sons Of written by Jacques Brel and Gerard Jouannest):